 The earliest mention of West Hartlepool Tennis Club is in an edition of 'The Shields Daily Gazette and Shipping Telegraph' dated 9th August, 1884.
 This recent discovery means we are a whole 3 years older than we first thought.
 All our previous records, and newspaper clippings from 'The Northern Daily Mail' at the time, dated the Club to 1887 when it opened its 'new courts' in Granville Avenue, however, according to the article, the Club had 'ground' at the town's 'Foggy Furze Cricket Field' in 1884.
-Since the article only mentions the Club 'organising a tournament' it is still possible that it's even older than our new age of 137 years old.
+Since the article only mentions the Club 'organising a tournament' it is still possible that it's even older than our new age.
 This means the Club was in existence just 11 years after the game of lawn tennis was first codified by Major Walter Clopton Wingfield in 1873, 10 years after the first tennis club was founded in Leamington Spa in 1874, 7 years after the first Wimbledon tournament in 1877 and 4 years before the Lawn Tennis Association was founded in 1888.
 This discovery certainly cements our status as one of the very oldest surviving lawn tennis clubs in the world.

 The earliest reference to the Club's Granville Avenue courts is in a ‘wanted ad’ in The Northern Daily Mail of September, 1886.
 The Club required ‘turf to sod’ for the development of several new grass tennis courts.